 02 of 09

-The French word broderie often refers to a style of lacy embroidery, but it also refers to the similarly ornate patterns formal gardeners create with trimmed box shrubs.
+The French word broderie often refers to a style of lace embroidery, but it also refers to the similarly ornate patterns formal gardeners create with trimmed box shrubs.
 Popularized in France in the late 16th century, the open spaces within these symmetrical designs can be filled with gravel or flowers.

 03 of 09